Eclipse-SDV-Hackathon-Accenture/Millennium_FleetManagement/README.md

     3. Offers vehicle operation and custom HUD through smartphones, including seat adjustments, air conditioning settings, and audio profiles, from anywhere.
     4. When users log into the vehicle application with their accounts, personalized settings stored in their accounts are applied to the vehicle, allowing customization across different types of shared vehicles.
     5. Supports customization of the dashboard through the Head Up Display, encouraging users to choose the same shared vehicle provider to maintain familiar dashboard settings and configurations.
-    6. There is No need for companies to provide hardware for HUD.
-    7. Updates for the app and firmware are possible through Leda's OTA (Over-The-Air).
+    6. Updates for the app and firmware are possible through Leda's OTA (Over-The-Air).

-## Project Development Potential
+## Potential Improvement

 1. Beyond HUD, the possibility of providing customized Head Units and Instrument Clusters.
 2. Emphasizing scalability for integration with future vehicle technologies.